inet-framework/inet-tutorials/configurator/doc/step8.rst

 Results
 ~~~~~~~

-The addresses and routes are indicated on the following image.
+The addresses and routes are indicated in the following image.
 Routes
 leading towards hosts ``area3lan3`` are visualized.

 .. figure:: step8a_2.png